Richie-270/Richie-270/README.md

 </p>

 <p align="center">
- i am ricardo moreno a web front end student passionate about exploring and creating new things💻💾💡💡
+I am Ricardo Moreno, a web front-end student passionate about exploring and creating new things.💻💾💡💡
 </p>